 \section{Abstract}

 Stencil computations on low dimensional grids are kernels of many scientific applications including finite difference methods used to solve partial differential equations.
-On typical modern computer architectures such stencil computations are limited by the performance of the memory subsystem, namely by the bandwidth between main memory and the cache.
-This work considers the computation of star stencils, like the 5-point and 7-point stencil, in the external memory model.
-The analysis focuses on the constant of the leading term of the non-compulsory I/Os.
-Optimizing stencil computations is an active field of research, but so far, there has been a significant gap between the lower bounds and the performance of the algorithms.
-In two dimensions, matching constants for lower and upper bounds are provided closing a gap of 4.
-In three dimensions, the bounds match up to a factor of $\sqrt{2}$ improving the known results by $2 \sqrt{3}\sqrt{B}$, where $B$ is the block (cache line) size of the external memory model.
-For higher dimensions~$n$, the presented lower bounds improve the previously known by a factor between 4 and 6 leaving a gap of~$\sqrt[n-1]{n!}\approx \frac{n}{e}$\enspace.
+On typical modern computer architectures, such stencil computations are limited by the performance of the memory subsystem, namely by the bandwidth between main memory and the cache.
+This work considers the computation of star stencils, like the 5-point and 7-point stencil, in the external memory model and parallel external memory model and analyses the constant of the leading term of the non-compulsory I/Os.
+While optimizing stencil computations is an active field of research, there has been a significant gap between the lower bounds and the performance of the algorithms so far.
+In two dimensions, this work provides matching constants for lower and upper bounds closing a multiplicative gap of 4.
+In three dimensions, the bounds match up to a factor of $\sqrt{2}$ improving the known results by a factor of $2 \sqrt{3}\sqrt{B}$, where $B$ is the block (cache line) size of the external memory model.
+For dimensions $d\geq 4$, the lower bound is improved between a factor of $4$ and $6$.
+For arbitrary dimension~$d$, the first analysis of the constant of the leading term of the non-compulsory I/Os is presented.
+For $d\geq 3$ the lower and upper bound match up to a factor of $\sqrt[d-1]{d!}\approx \frac{d}{e}$.